 But even though HSBC won’t let you check whether you pre-qualify, you can still take similar steps to determine whether applying is a good idea.
 Basically, you can pre-qualify yourself for an HSBC credit card by seeing how well you meet your chosen card’s approval requirements.
 Just bear in mind that official pre-approval typically gives you a roughly 90% chance of actually getting an account when you apply.
 So, barely meeting a card’s minimum requirements may not cut it.

 Here’s how to (pre) qualify for an HSBC credit card:

-All HSBC credit cards require good or excellent credit.
-Generally, good credit starts at a score of 660, and excellent credit begins at 719.
-However, we recommend considering good and excellent credit to mean 700+ and 750+, respectively.
+Most HSBC credit cards require excellent credit.
+Generally, excellent credit begins at 750.
 Your approval odds won’t be very good if you barely meet a card’s minimum requirements, after all.